Marvin Kaye: Career

-Kaye served as a reporter for Grit Publishing Company from 1963 to 1965, an assistant managing editor for Business Travel Magazine in 1965 and a senior editor for Harcourt Brace Jovanovich from 1966 to 1970.
+Kaye served as a reporter for Grit Publishing Company from 1963 to 1965, an assistant managing editor for Business Travel Magazine in 1965, and a senior editor for Harcourt Brace Jovanovich from 1966 to 1970.
 In 1970, he went to work as a freelance writer.
-He was a lecturer at The New School for Social Research in New York City in 1975, taught at NYU as an Adjunct Professor of Creative Writing for many years beginning in 1976, and taught as an adjunct professor at Mercy College from 2001 to 2006.
+He was a lecturer at The New School for Social Research in New York City in 1975, taught at NYU as an adjunct professor of Creative Writing for many years beginning in 1976, and taught as an adjunct professor at Mercy College from 2001 to 2006.

-Kaye was a noted magician and mentalist, often performing under the stage name Count Emkay the Miraculous.
+As a magician and mentalist, Kaye often performed under the stage name Count Emkay the Miraculous.
 His book, The Stein and Day Handbook of Magic is considered an essential part of any magician's library.
 He also wrote The Handbook of Mental Magic.
 In 1976, he was the magic instructor for the performing arts summer camp French Woods Festival of the Performing Arts, which he used as research for his book Catalog of Magic.

-As an actor, Kaye appeared on Broadway with Dame Edna, off-Broadway with Keir Dullea in the critically-acclaimed Strings and in many shows with The Open Book, including the a cappella musical The Hoboken Chicken Emergency, which he adapted for the stage.
+As an actor, Kaye appeared on Broadway with Dame Edna, off-Broadway with Keir Dullea in the critically acclaimed Strings, and in many shows with The Open Book, including a cappella musical The Hoboken Chicken Emergency, which he adapted for the stage.
 He was an improvisational comedian, appearing periodically at Standup New York.
 He also performed regularly at the Jekyll & Hyde Club.
 He can be heard portraying several characters in The Open Book audiobook Take My Planet, Please!
 (Metamorphic Press/JestMaster Audio, 2021).

-In 1975, Kaye co-founded The Open Book, New York City's first and longest lived readers theatre company, along with his wife, Saralee, and other noted theatre professionals.
+In 1975, Kaye co-founded "The Open Book," New York City's first and longest-lived readers theatre company, along with his wife, Saralee, and other noted theatre professionals.
 Kaye also established The Open Book's educational outreach division and curriculum, as well as an annual national playwriting competition co-sponsored by Doubleday's Stage & Screen Book Club.
-Kaye wrote two books about readers theatre: Readers Theatre: What It Is, How to Stage It, published in 1995 by Wildside Press; and From Page to Stage: Selecting and Adapting Literature for Readers Theatre, published 1996 by Fireside Theatre.
-He also edited Frantic Comedy: 8 Plays of Knockabout Fun, published 1993 by Fireside Theatre.
+Kaye wrote two books about readers theatre: Readers Theatre: What It Is, How to Stage It, published in 1995 by Wildside Press; and From Page to Stage: Selecting and Adapting Literature for Readers Theatre, published in 1996 by Fireside Theatre.
+He also edited Frantic Comedy: 8 Plays of Knockabout Fun, published in 1993 by Fireside Theatre.
 Several of the plays were presented by The Open Book under Kaye's direction.

-The Open Book performed Kaye's adaptation of his own novel, The Last Christmas Of Ebenezer Scrooge, annually for several years.
-Kaye's final stage performances were in the revival of The Last Christmas Of Ebenezer Scrooge in a short run of the play, also directed by Kaye, in December 2019 at the Pushkin Hall Theater in NYC.
+The Open Book performed Kaye's adaptation of his own novel, The Last Christmas of Ebenezer Scrooge, annually for several years.
+Kaye's final stage performances were in the revival of The Last Christmas of Ebenezer Scrooge in a short run of the play, also directed by Kaye, in December 2019 at the Pushkin Hall Theater in NYC.